nerva-project/nerva-docs/docs/guides/cli.md

 ![syncing](img/nerva-syncing.png)

 This process will take a while.
-If you have opted to use the quicksync feature, the sync should be completed in less than 20 minutes on most computers.
+Recent versions skip proof of work verification for old blocks during the initial sync, so a full sync from scratch is far quicker than it used to be, and with quicksync it typically finishes in minutes rather than hours.
+The first sync also builds the node map data and checks for software updates, so give it a moment after the blocks are in before expecting connections to settle.
 Once your daemon has synchronised, you will receive a `SYNCHRONIZED OK` message and you then are ready to start using NERVA.

+The daemon talks to the network over port **17565**, and its local RPC interface listens on **17566**.
+If you run a firewall, make sure 17565 is open for both incoming and outgoing traffic, otherwise your node will struggle to find and keep peers.

 #### Understanding daemon messages
-* Every announcement has a **time stamp**: `YYYY-MM-DD` followed by `HH:MM:SS.sss` (yes, miliseconds).
+* Every announcement has a **time stamp**: `YYYY-MM-DD` followed by `HH:MM:SS.sss` (yes, milliseconds).
 * `INFO` (`I`) is a [log level](#changing-log-level) indicator.
 Other possibilities are `WARNING` (`W`) and `ERROR` (`E`).
 Only errors require you to take action, as they indicate a problem.
 It is usually safe to ignore warnings.
 * The **message** explains the event of interest.